bcgov/cas-home/docs/version_control/pull-request-review-process.md

 The Reviewer who starts a review should look at the card description and history of comments to:

-- verify acceptance criteria and development checklists are met
+- verify acceptance criteria and development checklists are met (click checkboxes)
 - QA the work
 - ensure no open questions about the work remain